A FEW GOOD MEN

 "As Laurie, Michael Patrick Trimm is decidedly charming.
 His easy camaraderie with the boisterous Jo is affectionate, his performance engaging and natural...

-All of the acting is top-notch"
+All of his acting is top-notch"

 HAND TO GOD